car-r/astro-pickleball/src/pages/blog/best-pickleball-paddles-2023.md

 Max and XL versions of the SLK Halo are available depending upon your needs.
 The Max features a larger paddle shape and increase sweetspot while the XL has an elongated shape and a longer handle.
 The paddle is 13mm thick and features T700 carbon fiber with Raw Spin Technology to provide additional control and spin.
 Weights range from 7.6 - 8.2oz with a maximum length of 16.4 inches for the XL version.

 There is also a Control version of this paddle which is slightly thicker and also comes in an XL version.
+The Control is also a great paddle and better suited for players that hit big groundstrokes or want the extra control at the net.
+The sweetspot is also very large and extremely forgiving.